Covid, government extends the obligation of masks in hospitals and RSA-breakinglatest.news-Breaking Latest News

 Schillaci: “Stop vaccine obligation, changed picture and medical shortage” – “The expiry of the Covid vaccination obligation is brought forward to November 1.
 This is because the epidemiological picture has changed, in particular from the data we see that the impact on hospitals is limited and there is a decrease in infections and stabilization of hospital employment”, said the Minister of Health, Orazio Schillaci at a press conference after the CDM.
 “Added to this is the shortage of medical personnel: therefore, having these unvaccinated doctors returned to work serves to counteract the shortage and guarantee the right to health“.

-“Never thought not to extend masks” – “I thank the doctors who have done their utmost against Covid and this morning I signed the ordinance extending the use of masks in health facilities not only against Covid but also for the approaching flu season.
-We never thought of not going to this direction, which is also shared with the prime minister “, explained Schillaci.
+“Never thought not to extend masks” – “I thank the doctors who have done their utmost against Covid and this morning I signed the ordinance extending the use of masks in healthcare facilities until December 31, not only against Covid but also for the approaching flu season.
+We never have thought not to go in this direction, which is also shared with the prime minister “, explained Schillaci.

 “Health is not an ideological theme, a scientific approach” – “Public health is not an ideological and bureaucratic problem but we must have a serene and scientific approach”, said the Minister of Health.